 In high school, I was involved in AP-writing, AP-literature and a member of a special group of artists in a Studio Arts program.
 I played softball and basketball, participated in band and was an overall good student who had no idea what to do in college except get good grades (so my parents didn’t ground me for life).

 I went to Brigham Young University intending on studying art.
 The art program was full, and after about a semester and a half, I realized I was not sure that was the correct direction for me.

-It came as quite a shock when, in 2003, I became severely ill and was forced to leave my work in the medical field.
-After a prolonged illness and a gradual acceptance that my ‘normal’ life goals were going to have to be changed, I returned to the things I knew, understood and loved – especially writing.
+It came as quite a shock when, in 2003, I became severely ill (facing near death) and was forced to leave my work in the medical field.
+After prolonged illness and a gradual acceptance that my ‘normal’ life goals were going to have to be changed, I returned to the things I knew, understood and loved – especially writing.

-I have been a blogger, website designer and an independently-contracted and credentialed journalist and photographer for close to two decades now.
+I have been a blogger, website designer, graphic artist, photographer and an independently-contracted credentialed journalist for close to two decades now.
 I have been involved in writing an online role-playing game set in the Star Trek world.
 I love comedy and laughing out loud.
 You can see a wide range of topics that I ramble about by visiting my blog right here on my site.

 As you get to know me, I invite you to follow my work through my various social media feeds as well (I’ll put them up as I add one)

 A thank you to my family for believing in me – and to my spouse.
-A big thanks to my friends!
-A huge shout-out to my Facebook family.
+Big thanks to my friends!
+A huge shout-out to my social media family and followers.
 And thanks to my furry pet children for keeping me warm and happy on the days when I get writer’s block or need a nap.